arritola/exercise/sample.md

 git manages your files. > here is a remote change <

-GitHub hosts your files. <making a local change>
+GitHub hosts your files. <making a remote change>